JindongJiang/latent-slot-diffusion/README.md

 </p>

-**Object-based Segmentation**: During unsupervised training phase, the object encoder learns to identify objects and semantically meaningful regions.
+**Object-Based Segmentation**: During unsupervised training phase, the object encoder learns to identify objects and semantically meaningful regions.
 This allows it to achieve unsupervised object-based segmentation and representation learning in multi-object scenarios (e.g., the MOVi benchmark) and part-based segmentation and representation learning in single object images (e.g. FFHQ human face dataset).
 We have observed a significant improvement in segmentation and representation quality over state-of-the-art models, such as a ~9% boost in mIoU on the MOVi-E dataset.

 <p align="center">
   <img src="figures/segmentation.png" width="95%" />